samuel-skean/samuel-skean.github.io/content/projects/index.md

 ![A screenshot of my bezier drawing program](bezier-several-curves.png)

 In addition to the above, I wrote a small program that renders beziers (a kind of mathematical curve) to the screen.
 I was inspired by this wonderful video: [The Beauty of Bézier Curves](https://www.youtube.com/watch?v=aVwxzDHniEw).
-It's the same structure as the previous project, using mostly the same dependencies - clap, JSON, pixels, and winit.
+It's the same structure as the previous project, using mostly the same dependencies - clap, serde, pixels, and winit.